OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Boot.py

-The first file is called boot.py, which is the once that starts the system and it defines:
+The first file is called boot.py, which starts the system and defines:

 - The serial communication for the display console and to upload the programs.
 - The WIFI module is disabled to reduce energy consumption.